vapor/docs/routing/group.md

 You can limit the host for a group of routes.

 ```
-drop.group(host: "qutheory.io") { qt
+drop.group(host: "vapor.codes") { vapor
-    qt.get { request in
+    vapor.get { request in
-        // only responds to requests to qutheory.io
+        // only responds to requests to vapor.codes
     }
 }
 ```